 FIRST CONTACT would not exist without our volunteer team of dedicated professionals.
 Thank you to all our volunteers, who sacrifice their time and efforts to help us make a positive change in our community, and accomplish our mission.
 The following individuals currently serve on the FIRST CONTACT team:

 Director & President

 Craig received his Bachelors of Arts Degree in Religious Education from Gardner Webb University and his Masters of Arts degree in Religious Education from Southwestern Baptist Theological Seminary.
 He has been certified by SBIRT (clinical skills training) and is an NAADAC Certified Recovery Coach.
 He has served as Pastor, Minister of Evangelism, Education, and Youth in over 20 years of ministry.
-He is a board member of Hope RX of Henderson County and Blue Ridge Prison and Jail Ministry.
+He is a board member of the Blue Ridge Prison and Jail Ministry.
 Craig has experienced firsthand the struggle and devastation of addiction.He has a passion for those suffering from Substance Abuse Disorder as well as family members who have had their lives dramatically affected by its consequences.
 He founded First Contact to help those struggling with addictions to formulate a path to recovery, and a plan to return to a life of normalcy.
 He serves to inform and educate families and provide comfort and support.

 Vice President & Secretary